Economic Substance Regulations | To whom the Economic Substance Regulations is applicable in the UAE?

 Do you have an entity with the above activities in the UAE?
-If yes, you may need an assistance in determining whether this rule is relevant for you.
+If yes, you may need assistance in determining whether this rule is relevant for you.
 How can we help you?
-We will analyze the implication of new Economic Substance Regulation and its implication on your business and guide you to comply with all the requirements from day one.
+We will analyze the implication of new Economic Substance Regulations and its implication on your business and guide you to comply with all the requirements from day one.

 The first step will be to determine whether your entity is within the scope of the legislation or not.